Uli Derickson: TWA 847

-On June 14, 1985, Derickson was serving as the purser on TWA Flight 847 between Athens and Rome when the flight was hijacked.
+On June 14, 1985, Derickson was serving as the purser (lead flight attendant) on TWA Flight 847 between Athens and Rome when the flight was hijacked.
 Derickson took a kick to the chest from one of the hijackers as he forced her to go with him into the cockpit.
 The other hijacker—who was holding a grenade with the pin removed—started kicking open the door.
 Once inside, they pistol-whipped the pilot and flight engineer.
 The two hijackers spoke poor English, but one of them spoke fluent German.
 Derickson was the only crew member able to speak German, which left her responsible for translating the hijackers' demands to the pilot.
 At one point, one of the two hijackers asked her to marry him, something she later described as the most terrifying moment of the ordeal.

 During the hijacking Derickson was asked to sort through passenger passports to single out people with Jewish-sounding names.
 Initial reports suggested that she had followed the orders.
 It was later revealed she had actually hidden the passports.

 The plane was diverted first to Beirut, where Derickson first pleaded with the hijackers to release the women on board the plane.
 After the hijackers refused, she successfully pleaded for the release of 17 elderly women and two children.
 The hijackers then directed the plane to Algiers wherein the ground crew in Algiers refused to refuel the plane without payment, leading the hijackers to threaten violence.
-It occurred to Derickson to offer her Shell Oil credit card.
+It occurred to Derickson to offer her personal Shell Oil credit card.
 The ground crew charged about $5,500 for 22,700 L (6,000 gal) of fuel.

 The hijackers then ordered the plane flown back to Beirut.
 On the way the first real violence started.
 The hijackers had earlier identified some American military personnel on the flight.
 They singled out U.S. Navy diver Robert D. Stethem.
 After beating him severely with an armrest, they shot Stethem and dumped his body on the ramp after landing.
 Additional henchmen boarded the plane to assist the hijackers.
 The plane then headed back toward Algiers, where Derickson and the rest of the women on board were released.
 The plane, now with only 39 American men on board as hostages, flew back to Beirut where they were held for 17 days.
 The ordeal ended on June 30 after Israel released 31 Lebanese prisoners, a fraction of the 766 the hijackers had demanded.